ChrisMontez/PostgreSQL-with-Python-and-psycopg2/README.md

 ## Function

-- Establish connection between a Python application and PostgreSQL.
+- Establish connection between a Python application and a PostgreSQL database.